Lod Airport massacre: North Korea trial

 In 2008, the eight surviving children of Carmelo Calderón Molina, who was killed in the attack, and Pablo Tirado, the son of Pablo Tirado Ayala, who was wounded, filed a lawsuit in the United States District Court for the District of Puerto Rico.
-They sued the government of North Korea for providing material support to the PFLP-EO and the JRA and for planning the attack.
+They sued the government of North Korea for providing material support to the PFLP and the JRA and for planning the attack.
 The plaintiffs claimed a right to sue the North Korean government based on the Foreign Sovereign Immunities Act of 1976.
 Preliminary hearings to examine evidence began on 2 December 2009, with district judge Francisco Besosa presiding.
 The North Korean government did not respond to the lawsuit and had no representatives present.
 The victims' families were represented by attorneys from the Shurat HaDin Israel Law Center, including its founder, Nitsana Darshan-Leitner.

 In July 2010, the U.S. court ordered North Korea to pay US$378 million to families as compensation for the terror attack.